airburst/goplow/README.md

 This will:

-- Start the Go server with development mode enabled
+- Start the Go server on `http://localhost:8081` with development mode enabled
-- Start pnpm dev for frontend hot reloading
+- Start pnpm dev for frontend hot reloading on `http://localhost:4000`
+- Automatically proxy `/schemas` requests from frontend to Go server
 - Serve assets from `internal/static-dev` instead of embedded assets

 Both processes run in parallel with automatic cleanup on Ctrl+C